Replicated Intime Body Wrapper

 Ben-Jochannan immigrated to the United States in the early 1940s.
 He was appointed chairman of the African Studies Committee at UNESCO headquarters in 1945.
 He served in that position until 1970.
 Ben-Jochannan began teaching Egyptology at Malcolm King College in 1950, and then he taught at City College in New York.
 He was an adjunct professor at Cornell University from 1976 to 1987.
 He has also taught at Columbia University, Al-Azan University, and Rutgers.
 He led an archaeological dig in the Nubia region of Egypt in the 1990s and also led an annual trip of black people to Egypt.

 Ben-Jochannan is a prolific author, penning 49 books, such as Black Man of the Nile and African Origins of Western Religions.
 The subject of most of his books is ancient Nile Valley civilizations.
 He also wrote and co-wrote elementary and secondary school texts in the 1960s.
 He is the chair of the publishing house Alkebu-Lan Foundation and its subsidiary, Alkebu-Lan Books and Education Materials Associates.
-He donated his personal library of more than 35,000 volumes to the Nation of Islam in 2002.
+He donated more than 35,000 volumes of his personal library to the Nation of Islam in 2002.

 Dr. Yosef Ben-Jochannan died in Harlem, New York, on March 19, 2015, at the age of 96.